tevon4613/ffxi/whm-guide.md

 * [Kaja Rod](https://www.bg-wiki.com/ffxi/Kaja_Rod) offers a lot of enfeebling and nuking stats.
 The Black Halo damage is nice, too.
 * [Embla Sash](https://www.bg-wiki.com/ffxi/Embla_Sash) is 1000 Domain Incursion points, but it's best-in-slot for your Enhancing set and the other stats are useful too.
 * [Lengo Pants](https://www.bg-wiki.com/ffxi/Lengo_Pants), [Fanatic Gloves](https://www.bg-wiki.com/ffxi/Fanatic_Gloves), and [Serenity](https://www.bg-wiki.com/ffxi/Serenity) are all useful pieces from Sinister Reign, with and without augments.
 * [Cleric's Torque](https://www.bg-wiki.com/ffxi/Cleric's_Torque) lets you Erase two debuffs at once.
-The high-quality versions are nice, but entirely optional.
+The high-quality versions have nice augments, but are entirely optional.

 ### Ambuscade Capes